ucla-vision/xivo/wiki.md

 followed by `make` to build with ROS support.

-### Run
+### Launch

 1. In the project root directory, `source build/devel/setup.zsh`.
 If another shell, such as bash/sh, is used, please source the corresponding shell script (`setup.bash`/`setup.sh`) respectively.
 2. `roslaunch node/launch/xivo.launch` to launch the ros node, which subscribes to `/imu0` and `/cam0/image_raw` topics.
-3. In antoher terminal, playback rosbags from the TUM-VI dataset, e.g., `rosbag play PATH/TO/YOUR/ROSBAG` .
+3. In antoher terminal, playback the rosbag of your choice, e.g., `rosbag play /PATH/TO/YOUR/ROSBAG` .

 <!-- ## Profiling